dustinpfister/blog_posts/_posts/threejs-object3d-parent.md

 ### 1.1 - Check out the Object3d class in general

-The obejct3d class is worth checking out in detail, when doing so there is a whole lot of ground to cover even when it comes to just this one little class in threejs.
+The [obejct3d class is worth checking out in detail](/2018/04/23/threejs-object3d/), when doing so there is a whole lot of ground to cover even when it comes to just this one little class in threejs.
 That is what I started writing all these little posts, as I keep learning about something in the class that I should know about by now, so in order to remember that it is there to work with I wrote a post.

 ### 1.2 - Take a look at names as yet another way to get a reference to an object.

-The parent property is one of many ways to go about getting a reference to an objects that is based on object 3d from another objects that is based on object3d.
-The parent property is indeed useful for what it is intended for, however in major project it might be a good idea to work out some kind of system when it comes to setting the name values of objects and using the get by name method.
+The parent property is one of many ways to go about getting a reference to an object that is based on object 3d from another objects that is based on object3d.
+The parent property is indeed useful for what it is intended for, however in a major project it might be a good idea to work out some kind of system when it comes to setting the [name values of objects](/2021/05/12/threejs-object3d-get-by-name/) and using the get by name method.

 ### 1.3 - version numbers matter